The Island (1980 film): Home media

 On July 27, 2011, Universal Studios Home Entertainment released the film on DVD as part of its Universal Vault Series as an Amazon exclusive.
 On December 11, 2012, Shout!
 Factory released a retail Blu-ray Disc/DVD combo pack of the film.

 Reception

 Box office

 The film performed poorly at the box office, earning $15 million on the budget of $22 million.

 Critical reception

 On Rotten Tomatoes, the film holds an approval rating of 33% based on six reviews, with an average rating of 4.8/10.

-Author and film critic Leonard Maltin awarded the film a BOMB, his lowest rating, calling it "[an] Absolutely awful thriller", and criticized Warner's casting as "the most normal guy on the island".
-Donald Guarisco from Allmovie gave the film a more positive review, calling Benchley's script "dark and witty, with gruesome violence, black humor".
+Author and film critic Leonard Maltin awarded the film a BOMB, his lowest rating, calling it "[an] Absolutely awful thriller", and criticized David Warner's casting as "the most normal guy on the island".
+Donald Guarisco from AllMovie gave the film a more positive review, calling Benchley's script "dark and witty, with gruesome violence, black humor".
 Guarisco summarized in his review by writing, "The Island is not for everybody but fans of big-budget oddities are likely to be fascinated by the well-funded eccentricity at play here."